huashiyiqike/LSTM-MATLAB/README.md

-# LSTM_MATLAB
+# LSTM-MATLAB

-LSTM_MATLAB is Long Short-term Memory (LSTM) in MATLAB, which is meant to be succinct, illustrative and for research purpose only.
+LSTM-MATLAB is Long Short-term Memory (LSTM) in MATLAB, which is meant to be succinct, illustrative and for research purpose only.
 It is accompanied with a paper for reference: [Revisit Long Short-Term Memory: An Optimization Perspective], NIPS deep learning workshop, 2014.

 Creater & Maintainer
 Qi Lyu